 I have been fascinated by the old windmills of Netherlands, photos of which I used to come across in print media and on the internet.
 Although we have windmills in Tamil Nadu, Rajasthan, Gujarat, Karnataka, and Maharashtra , these are the modern types and used in generation of wind power.
-They look totally different and fail to catch the imagination.
+The total installed wind power capacity in India was 40 GW, as on 30 November 2021, They look totally different and do not catch our imagination.

 Historically, windmills in Holland served many purposes.
 The most important probably was pumping water out of the lowlands and back into the rivers beyond the dykes so that the land could be used for farming.